ruthgn/Spam-Detection-Filter/README.md

 Author: Ruth G. Nainggolan

-Building a machine learning model to discriminate between "spam" vs. "ham" texts automatically and classify arbitrary unlabeled messages as ham or spam.
+Building a machine learning model to classify arbitrary unlabeled messages as 'ham' or 'spam'.

 Files